Principal Patron: Cardinal George Pell

-Anthony J Macken AM KM KCOM – President, Australian Association of the Sovereign Military Order of Malta
+Antony J Macken AM KM KCOM – President, Australian Association of the Sovereign Military Order of Malta

 Educated at St. Ignatius College, Riverview, Anthony J. graduated in Arts and Law at the University of Sydney and is the Principal of the National Australian Legal Practice A.J.
 Macken & Co.

 At a ceremony in Melbourne on 3 May 2010 Anthony J. was awarded the Knights Cross of the Order of Merit of the Republic of Poland for services to Poland.

 He is currently the President of the Australian Association of the Sovereign Military Order of Malta (SMOM) which he had earlier served as Chancellor.

 James McKay- Executive Chairman and co-founder of Walcot Capital, Patrice McKay

 James is Executive Chairman of and co-founded Walcot

 Capital in 2009 as a venture capital business specialising in early stage resource investments.
 He is involved in a number of companies and is Chairman of ASX listed Comet Ridge Ltd and the former Chairman of ASX top 150 company Sunshine Gas Ltd prior to its takeover by Queensland Gas.

 Patrice has a background in retail and management.
 She is a Board Member of N.E.T Ministries Australia and is also involved with a number of business and community projects.

 Karl Morris - Executive Chairman, Ord Minnett Ltd